architect/arc.codes.next/src/docs/en/guides/tutorials/working-locally-and-offline.md

 ## DB testing

-In an `.arc` defined project `NODE_ENV` is used for knowing where the code is running.
+In an `app.arc` defined project `NODE_ENV` is used for knowing where the code is running.
 This way apps with `NODE_ENV` set to `staging` or `production` will load the correct DynamoDB endpoints.
 Your test suite and any client wrappers you author should follow suit.

 ```javascript
 // tests/db-test.js